-The active participation of stakeholders in this process will then hopefully crystallise clear recommendations on an allocation schedule, management classes for the various reaches of the rivers, and the resultant ecological Reserve and Resource Quality Objectives, as well as strategies for implementation.
+The active participation of stakeholders in this process will then hopefully crystallise clear recommendations on the management classes for the various reaches of the rivers, and the resultant ecological Reserve and Resource Quality Objectives and allocation schedule, as well as strategies for implementation.

 Although the Department will play a very strong role in guiding this process, it is extremely important to have the CMA actively involved.
-Preferably, at least the Board of the CMA must be in place to drive the public participation for the process.
+Preferably, at least the Governing Board of the CMA must be in place to drive the public participation for the process.